TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 The four actions buttons are mapped directly to the button IDs internally, but with cerain systems they don't have a great layout - but should be usable.

+In the new frontend, press (A) to make a selection, or (B) to go back

-### Reset
+### Coin + Reset
-Does nonthing at this time - it is just a regular button so I will probably remap the hotkey to this away from coin...
+Quits out of games.
+Currently does nothing inside the new frontend

-### Coin + Y
+### Coin + Start
-The coin button acts as the hotkey within RetroArch, so the usual RetroArch combinations should work, but all I've really tested it with is Y to bring up the RetroArch menu.
-(This doesn't invoke RetroArch from anywhere else, such as the stock software, sorry!)
+The coin button acts as the hotkey within RetroArch, so the usual RetroArch combinations should work, but all I've really tested it with is Start to bring up the RetroArch menu.

 ### Common errors